deonna/ToDone/README.md

 The following **additional** features are implemented:

 * [x] Added a splash page to the app
-* [x] Added dynamic UI updating upon selecting a due date
+* [x] Added dynamic UI updating upon selecting a due date when edit dialog is closed
-* [x] Added dynamic UI updating upon selecting a priority
+* [x] Added dynamic UI updating upon selecting a priority (by clicking on stars) when edit dialog is opened
-* [x] Added a custom logo for app
 * [x] Added ability for user to mark items as 'complete' using a checkbox
-* [x] Added custom styles for checkbox, splash screen, ActionBar, Edit Dialog, etc.
+* [x] Added custom styles for checkbox, splash screen, ActionBar, Edit Dialog, etc. + iconography
 * [x] Added a DatePicker for selecting due dates
 * [x] Implemented modal dialogs for edit Dialog and due date selection dialog

-Handle Orientation Change, so that data is not lost.
+* [x] Added soft keyboard hiding after edit dialog is saved

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: